Walk

 • 2Turn right onto Louth Road, signed Skidbrooke, and follow it for approximately 200m.

-• 3Just after crossing the drain turn left onto the public footpath.
+• 3Immediately after crossing the drain turn left onto the public footpath.
 Bear right across the field, towards the end of the line of trees in the distance.

 • 4At the field corner turn left over the bridge.
-Turn right, following the footpath, and after 20m turn left, cross a track and bridge and follow the path straight ahead along the side of a drain for 0.75 miles (1.2 kilometres) to a road.
+Turn right, following the footpath, and after 20m turn left, cross a track and follow the path straight ahead along the side of a drain for 0.75 miles (1.2 kilometres), crossing two bridges to a road.

 • 5Turn left and at the crossroads continue straight ahead, taking care crossing the road.

-• 7At the end of the dunes cross the drain and follow the track to a road.
+• 7Turn left, cross the drain and follow the track to a road.

 • 8Turn right and follow the roadside path through the village to the starting point.

 The walk uses quiet roads, field paths and dune paths.
-You are likely to encounter stiles and livestock.
+You are likely to encounter livestock.

 more information